 The mission of TDCJ is carried out under the oversight of the Texas Board of Criminal Justice (TBCJ), which is composed of nine non-salaried members who are appointed by the governor for staggered six-year terms.
 The TDCJ executive director reports directly to the TBCJ.
-Other functions that report directly to the TBCJ are Internal Audit, Office of the Inspector General, State Counsel for Offenders, and the Prison Rape Elimination Act (PREA) Ombudsman.
+Other functions that report directly to the TBCJ are Internal Audit, Office of the Inspector General, State Counsel for Offenders, the Prison Rape Elimination Act (PREA) Ombudsman, and the Office of the Independent Ombudsman.

 Functions Reporting Directly to the TBCJ Office Function Internal Audit The Internal Audit Division conducts comprehensive audits of TDCJ's major systems and controls.
 These independent analyses and assessments include recommendations for improvements that are provided to agency management for their consideration and possible implementation.
 To assist in and to update the status of ongoing implementation, agency management is responsible for preparing and updating implementation plans.
 These implementation plans are provided to the Internal Audit Division to facilitate their tracking and to help determine the need for follow-up audits.
 Similarly, the agency prepares implementation plans in response to audits conducted by the State Auditor's Office (SAO).
 These plans are also forwarded to the Internal Audit Division to facilitate tracking of the status of implementation.
 Periodically, the Internal Audit Division provides a synopsis of the status of the various implementation plans to agency management to help ensure agreed-to recommended action is implemented.
 Office of the Inspector General The Office of the Inspector General (OIG) provides oversight to TDCJ by enforcement of state and federal laws, and TDCJ policy and procedures.
 The OIG is the primary investigative arm for all criminal and administrative investigations for TDCJ.
-The OIG is dedicated to promoting the safety of employees and offenders throughout the agency.
+The OIG is dedicated to promoting the safety of employees and inmates throughout the agency.
 State Counsel for Offenders State Counsel for Offenders (SCFO) is responsible for providing legal counsel and representation to indigent persons while they are incarcerated in the TDCJ.
 SCFO also provides legal representation to currently and formerly incarcerated clients facing civil commitment proceedings in accordance with Texas Health and Safety Code Chapter 841.
 SCFO is appointed to handle cases for indigent clients (1) indicted for alleged criminal acts committed while in the TDCJ custody; (2) subject to immigration removal proceedings; and (3) named in civil commitment proceedings.
 SCFO does not handle death penalty cases, fee generating cases, cases involving civil right issues, nor parole matters.
-Prison Rape Elimination Act Ombudsman The Prison Rape Elimination Act (PREA) Ombudsman provides oversight of the TDCJ's efforts to eliminate the occurrence of sexual abuse and sexual harassment of offenders in correctional facilities.
-The PREA Ombudsman reviews and conducts administrative investigations regarding allegations of sexual abuse and sexual harassment of offenders.
+Prison Rape Elimination Act Ombudsman The Prison Rape Elimination Act (PREA) Ombudsman provides oversight of the TDCJ's efforts to eliminate the occurrence of sexual abuse and sexual harassment of inmates in correctional facilities.
+The PREA Ombudsman reviews and conducts administrative investigations regarding allegations of sexual abuse and sexual harassment of inmates.
 The PREA Ombudsman also reviews TDCJ policies and procedures to ensure compliance with federal and state laws and PREA standards.
-In addition, the PREA Ombudsman serves as an independent office and point of contact for elected officials, the public, and offenders to report allegations of sexual abuse and harassment of offenders ensuring impartial resolution of complaints received.
+In addition, the PREA Ombudsman serves as an independent office and point of contact for elected officials, the public, and inmates to report allegations of sexual abuse and harassment of offenders ensuring impartial resolution of complaints received.
+Office of the Independent Ombudsman The Office of the Independent Ombudsman conducts investigations on non-criminal complaints received from the public, elected and appointed state officials, as well as TDCJ inmates.
+The office serves as a single point of contact for elected officials and members of the public who have inquiries regarding the agency, inmates, or staff.
+When necessary, independent ombudsman investigations are coordinated through appropriate TDCJ officials.
+The TBCJ Ombudsman Office strives to provide timely responses to the public.